Department of Public Safety

 While Harding University has the resources one would expect in our security-conscious world, one of the greatest advantages Harding University has when compared to other universities regarding safety is the Christian environment that permeates every aspect of Harding, including the Public Safety Department.
 Harding's commitment to Christian values greatly reduces the number of security-related problems that are so common on other college campuses.

 We always welcome the opportunity to meet students, prospective students and their families.
 Our office is open 24 hours a day, every day of the year.
-Please feel free to call at 501-279-5000 or stop by our office in the Heritage Building on campus.
+Please feel free to call at 501-279-5000 or stop by our office.

 Craig S. Russell